alphiephalphie/RxVision/README.md

 - A supplemental check before releasing a prescription.

 **Patient or Caregiver smartphone app**
 - Visual impairment
 - Drug change
 - Recalls
 - Mixed meds

-**First Responder app** for intervening in accidental or intentional poisoning
+**First Responder app**

+- Intervening in accidental or intentional poisoning

-### Improvement
+### Improving the current model

+ - **Transfer Learning**
+  - VGG16 candidate

+ - **Additional augmentation; sciImage**
+  - central_crop
- - Transfer Learning
+  - block_out
- - More classes
+  - contrast

 ### Next Steps:
-To improve model performance and utility, we aim to increase accuracy and the number of classes (medications).

-**Performance**
-- Transfer Learning

-**Utility**
-We have identified the most common medications dispensed in the us by ingredient, but will need to train our model on as many of the manufacturer's tablets/capsules as possible to increase the usefulness of the model.
+Once the model accuracy is above 85%, I would like to use RxID15 to transfer learning to models for more medications

+I have a vision of the model serving many diverse groups of patients, including those addicted to opioids.
+To help opiod users avoid ingesting contaminated medications, I would like to make a model for distinguishing authentic from counterfeit medications.

+A fascinating project in South Korea aimed to use image recognition on street recreational tablets with unique presses.
+Athough the constiution of such a drug could not be validated via image recognition, it could assist recreation drug users in avoid detrimental effects of potentialy tainted products.

 ### Presentation